-- Prof. Jason Edward Lewis.
-Design and Computation Arts and University Research Chair in Computational Media and the Indigenous Future Imaginary.
-(Co-director)
+- Prof. Jason Edward Lewis, Design and Computation Arts and University Research Chair in Computational Media and the Indigenous Future Imaginary (IFRC Co-Director)

 - Assoc.
-Prof. Heather Igloliorte.
-Art History and University Research Chair in Indigenous Art History and Community Engagement.
-(Co-director)
+Prof. Heather Igloliorte, Art History and University Research Chair in Circumpolar Indigenous Arts (IFRC Co-Director)

-- Assoc.
-Prof. Catherine Richardson.
-First Peoples Studies.
+- Prof. Catherine Richardson/Kinewesquao, Director of First Peoples Studies

 - Assoc.
-Pof.
-Natasha Blanchet-Cohen.
-Applied Human Sciences and FRQSC/SJQ Youth Network Chair.
+Prof. Natasha Blanchet-Cohen, Applied Human Sciences and FRQSC/SJQ Youth Network Chair

-- Assoc.
-Prof. Monica Mulrennan.
-Geography, Planning and Environment.
+- Prof. Monica Mulrennan, Geography, Planning and Environment

 The IFRC received formal university recognition in the Spring of 2020.
-We anticipate a full launch of the research centre and this website in the Winter of 2021.
+The centre had it’s official launch on November 17th 2021, and their website is live.
 If you have questions, please contact email@example.com.